andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 We spent two nights in Van, and headed towards Elazig, where we had the hotel booked for one night.
 On the way there we stopped at Mush, and a small village called Yukariyongali.
 We drove past the lake XYZ, where tens of thousands of armenians were killed during the genocide, It was a top 3 killing ground.

-The next day, from Elazig we drove t
+The next day, from Elazig we drove to the village of Gurun, where we slept for 4 days.
+On one of the days we went Westward to Kayseri and Cappadocia.

+Next we stopped in middle of Erzincan and Erzurum, in Grand Karagul Hotel for 2 nights.

+We spent the final night in Kars.